The Most Common Worms in Humans

 Infection usually occurs in childhood, with the severe disfiguration occurring later in life.

-- Treatment: The prevention of this disease by controlling mosquito populations is the goal of WHO.
-Diethylcarbamazine (DEC) is the most prescribed treatment for filiarial worms.
+Treatment: Diethylcarbamazine (DEC) is the most prescribed treatment for filiarial worms.
 A combination of albendazole and ivermectin are also used.

 Blood in the stool